 8. Hertz Foundation Graduate Fellowship

-Giving “Freedom to Innovate,” the Fannie & John Hertz Foundation offers a five-year, merit-based Graduate Fellowship with full-tuition coverage, $38,000 stipend, and cohort workshops.
-Chosen fellows must be earning Doctor of Philosophy (PhD) degrees in applied sciences, such as aeronautics, chemistry, computer science, geoscience, nuclear engineering, quantitative biology, and statistics, at participating U.S. schools.
-Recipients form a moral commitment to make their technical skills “available in times of national emergency.”
+The Fannie & John Hertz Foundation offers a five-year, merit based Graduate Fellowship.
+It includes full-tuition coverage, $38,000 stipend, and cohort workshops.
+Chosen fellows must be earning PhD degrees in applied sciences.
+Eligible programs include aeronautics, computer science, and nuclear engineering.
+Quantitative biology, statistics, chemistry, and geoscience also qualify.
+These must be at participating U.S. schools.
+Recipients make a moral commitment to make their technical skills “available in times of national emergency.”

 Contact